opticdev/openapi-gen-go-gin/README.md

 These steps assume you have Go and Curl installed.

-Note: It'll be easiest to follow along if you run steps 2-4 in their own terminal windows or panes.optic
+Note: It'll be easiest to follow along if you run steps 2-4 in their own terminal windows or panes.

 1. Install deps, `go mod tidy`.
 1. Start the app, `go run main.go`.
 It will run on port `8080`.